intel/dffml/docs/arch/alice/discussion/0044/index.md

         10 seconds (Alert!, Message from Bob!).
 The pane is then closed and we pop into the chat for that person, unless we've already switch to the comms pane.
+  - [ ] Async comms overlays to show how to have Alice communicate with other developers or people or systems which you might want to notify of your activities periodically on trigger.
+    - [ ] Example flow where we notify other devs when we tag and push a new version of anything, it does this by publishing to a RSS feed and notifying any waiting websocket connections.

 Alice is the ghost in the shell.
 We know she's in there, she's the communication of herstory.
 We're in the shell,